iyengaraditya/iyengaraditya.github.io/landing.md

 ---
+layout: landing
 title: Projects
-layout: landing
-description: 'Here are some of the more interesting things I've done over the course of my stay at IIT Bombay.'
+description: Here are some of the more interesting things I've done over the course of my stay at IIT Bombay.
 image: assets/images/pic07.jpg
 nav-menu: true
 ---

 <!-- Main -->